Last Updated on December 26, 2022 by admin

 39. Kawaiahaʻo Church

 The Kawaiahaʻo Church is a historic church in downtown Honolulu.
 The church, established in 1820, is now over 200 years old.
-See this page for a self-guided walking tour of the church and grounds.
+They typically offer a self-guided walking tour of the church and grounds.

 40. Hawaii CinemAttractions